tweinfeld/benice/README.md

 # Benice - Be nice to your host!
 Benice is a tiny set of browser performance estimation tools inspired by [Dan Kaminsky's simple & genius "nice.js"](https://www.youtube.com/watch?v=9wx2TnaRSGs).
-It enables you to "be nice" to your surrounding hosting environment by running your non-essencial logic only when the browser is estimated idle enough to handle it gracefully, thus reducing "hogging" resources, and slowing down fellow scripts.
+It enables you to "be nice" to your surrounding hosting environment by running your non-essencial logic only when the browser is estimated idle enough to handle it gracefully, thus prevents "hogging" resources, and slowing down fellow scripts.
 Benice also includes a rudimentary "Monitor" function that reports periodic estimations regarding how "idle" the browser is.

 ## Installation